 LAST Sets the projector to default to the previous or last active input each time the projector is turned on.
-AUTO Searches for an active source in order of COMPUTER1 \rightarrow COMPUTER2 \rightarrow COMPUTER3 \rightarrow COMPONENT \rightarrow VIDEO \rightarrow S-VIDEO \rightarrow VIEWER \rightarrow COMPUTER1 and displays the first found source.
-COMPUTER 1 Displays the RGB source from the COMPUTER 1 IN connector every time the projector is started up.
-COMPUTER 2 Displays the DVI digital source from the COMPUTER 2 IN connector every time the projector is started up.
-COMPUTER 3 Displays the RGB source from the COMPUTER 3(DVI-D) IN connector every time the projector is started up.
-COMPONENT Displays the component source from the COMPONENT IN connector every time the projector is start up.
-VIDEO Displays the Video source from the VIDEO IN connector every time the projector is started up.
-S-VIDEO Displays the Video source from the S-VIDEO IN connector every time the projector is started up.
-VIEWER Displays slides from the USB memory device every time the projector is started up.
+AUT0 Searches for an active source in order of COMPUTER1 \rightarrow COMPUTER2 \rightarrow COMPUTER3 \rightarrow COMPONENT \rightarrow VIDEO \rightarrow S-VIDEO \rightarrow VIEWER \rightarrow COMPUTER1 and displays the first found source.
+COMPUTER 1 Displays the RGB source from the COMPUTER 1 IN connector every time the projector is turned on.
+COMPUTER 2 Displays the RGB source from the COMPUTER 2 IN connector every time the projector is turned on.
+COMPUTER 3 Displays the RGB source from the COMPUTER 3(DVI-D) IN connector every time the projector is turned on.
+COMPONENT Displays the component source from the COMPONENT IN connector every time the projector is turned on.
+VIDE0 Displays the Video source from the VIDEO IN connector every time the projector is turned on.
+S-VIDE0 Displays the Video source from the S-VIDEO IN connector every time the projector is turned on.
+VIEWER Displays slides from the USB memory device every time the projector is turned on.
 NETWORK Displays a signal from LAN port (RJ-45) or the USB Wireless LAN Unit.